County's first community-run children's centre celebrates great first year

 One year on, county councillor for Benson and Cholsey Mark Gray said the hub's lead should be followed by communities around the county.

-Mr Gray, also Cholsey Parish Council chairman, and and soon to be appointed to the county council's cabinet, said: "The Happy Hub has had a great first year and is going from strength to strength.
+Mr Gray, also Cholsey Parish Council chairman and appointed to the county council's cabinet, said: "The Happy Hub has had a great first year and is going from strength to strength.

 "There are now 200 visitors a week with six sessions a week for the under-fives.